 The Williams Institute is dedicated to conducting rigorous, independent research on sexual orientation and gender identity law and public policy.
 The Institute disseminates its research to policymakers, judges, the media, and other stakeholders to ensure that decisions impacting the lives of millions of LGBT people and families are based on data and facts.

-The Williams Project was founded in 2001 by businessman and philanthropist Charles Williams, Bill Rubenstein, Brad Sears, and scholars at UCLA School of Law.
+The Williams Project was founded in 2001 by businessman and philanthropist Charles “Chuck” Williams, his partner Stu Walter, Chuck’s attorney Arnie Kassoy, Bill Rubenstein, and Brad Sears.
 Their goal was to replace the pervasive bias against LGBT people in law, policy, and culture with independent research on LGBT issues.
-In 2006, the Williams Project merged with the Institute for Gay & Lesbian Strategic Studies, becoming the Williams Institute.
+In 2006, the Williams Project merged with the Institute for Gay & Lesbian Strategic Studies, founded by M.V.
+Lee Badgett, becoming the Williams Institute.

 The Institute’s early years established a commitment to interdisciplinary research that continues today.
 Scholars analyzed the impact of marriage equality, filed amicus briefs in seminal cases like Lawrence v.
 Texas, and studied the demographic characteristics of same-sex couples.
 In 2011, the Williams Institute released one of the first data-backed estimates of the LGBT population in the U.S., which shed light on the potential impact of policies and laws on LGBT people nationwide.